apache/kyuubi/docs/deployment/on_kubernetes.md

 ### Other

-You can read [spark](http://spark.apache.org/docs/latest/running-on-kubernetes.html) for more information about spark configurations.
+You can read Spark's official documentation for [Running on Kubernetes](http://spark.apache.org/docs/latest/running-on-kubernetes.html) for more information.